DaoudPiracha/Blog/_posts/2017-08-21-predicting-patient-inflow.markdown

 tags: [AI, Time Series, Internship]
 author: Daoud # Add name author (optional)
 ---
-I worked on this time series problem while interning with the wonderful team over at [Addo AI][addo-home].
-Over 6 weeks we analysed the data and tried a number of modelling techniques.
+This was a time series problem I worked on while interning with the wonderful team over at [Addo AI][addo-home].
+Over 6 weeks we analysed the data from a Chicago hospital and tried a number of modelling techniques to effectively predict inflow.

 I was involved heavily in preprocessing.
 Splitting trend and seasonality, shuffling data and monitoring lags made substantial effects on output.
 We used statistical modelling, Bayesian and M-ARIMA, initially.
 I implemented my own model, using LSTM and RNNs, which was comparable.
 For deployment, we used an ensemble model based on ward specific meta-learning.